Georgia Tech vs. Duke NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- Georgia Tech and its opponents have gone over the current 61-point total in three of five games (60%) this season.
+- Georgia Tech and its opponents have gone over the current 60.5-point total in three of five games this season.

-- Duke's games have gone over 61 points in two opportunities this season.

-- This contest's over/under is 7.2 points greater than the 53.8 these two squads combine to allow per game this season.
+- This contest's over/under is 6.7 points greater than the 53.8 these two squads combine to surrender per game this season.

-- Yellow Jackets games have an average total of 57 points this season, four fewer than Saturday's over/under.

-- The 59.3 PPG average total in Blue Devils games this season is 1.7 points fewer than this game's over/under.

 Georgia Tech Stats and Trends

-- Georgia Tech is 2-0 against the spread and 2-0 overall in games when it records more than 28.4 points.
+- When Georgia Tech puts up more than 28.4 points, it is 2-0 against the spread and 2-0 overall.

-- In games that Georgia Tech totals over 427 yards, the team is 0-2 against the spread and 0-2 overall.
+- In games that Georgia Tech picks up more than 427.0 yards, the team is 0-2 against the spread and 0-2 overall.

-- The Yellow Jackets have four giveaways this season, while the Blue Devils have seven takeaways .
+- The Yellow Jackets have turned the ball over four times this season, three fewer than the Blue Devils have forced (7).

 - Find the latest spread and moneyline odds for Georgia Tech at SISportsbook.